iamseonghoon/iamseonghoon.github.io/_pages/about.md

 Prior to joing Virginia Tech, I received the Ph.D. degree in Computer Science from Yonsei University, Seoul, South Korea in August 2025.
 During my Ph.D, I was a member of Mobile Embedded Systems Lab supervised by [Prof. Hojung Cha](https://mobed.yonsei.ac.kr/).
 I also received the B.S. degree in Computer Science and Engineering from Yonsei University in February 2018.

-📣 I will be joining Yonsei University as an Assistant Professor in Fall 2026!
-I am looking for highly motivated Ph.D./M.S. students.
+📣 I will be joining Yonsei University as an Assistant Professor in the Department of Computer Science and Engineering starting in Fall 2026.
+I am looking for highly motivated Ph.D. and M.S. students.
 {: .notice--warning}

 **✉️ E-mail:** *seonghoon (at) vt.edu* or *park (at) seonghoon.email*